Camp Siegfried

-Camp Siegfried, a summer camp which taught Nazi ideology, was located in Yaphank, New York, on Long Island.
+Camp Siegfried was a summer camp which taught Nazi ideology that was located in Yaphank, New York, on Long Island.
 It was owned by the German American Bund, an American Nazi organization devoted to promoting a favorable view of Nazi Germany, and was operated by the German American Settlement League (GASL).
 Camp Siegfried was one of many such camps in the US in the 1930s, including Camp Hindenberg in Grafton, Wisconsin, Camp Nordland in Andover, New Jersey, Deutschhorst Country Club in Sellersville, Pennsylvania, and a camp in Windham, New York.

 Description and history

+The age of children at the camp ranged from about 6 to 18.
 Camp Siegfried had a pool, archery competitions, hikes through the woods, a youth camp on the other side of Upper Lake, oom-pah bands and Oktoberfest celebrations; women in German peasant outfits greeted visitors at the gate.
-Weekend-morning Long Island Railroad trains called "Camp Siegfried Specials" ran from Penn Station in New York City to Yaphank for the convenience of the camp's guests, many of whom came out from the German-American Manhattan neighborhood of Yorkville to spend time at what appeared to be a family-oriented summer retreat.
+Weekend-morning Long Island Rail Road trains called "Camp Siegfried Specials" ran from Penn Station in New York City to Yaphank for the convenience of the camp's guests, many of whom came out from the German-American Manhattan neighborhood of Yorkville to spend time at what appeared to be a family-oriented summer retreat.
 In 1938, The New York Times reported that 40,000 people attended that year's annual German Day festivities.

 But Camp Siegfried also had Nazi and Hitler Youth flags displayed on the grounds, along with pictures of Adolf Hitler, and men were photographed there in Italian Fascist-style blackshirts, SA-style brownshirts, and Nazi military uniforms.
+Children were given German literature and shown German movies, many of which had pro-Nazi themes.

 According to a court case brought against the German American Settlement League in 1938 for failing to register with New York's Secretary of State – a violation of the Civil Rights Law of 1923, which was enacted to control the Ku Klux Klan – to become a member of the League one had to swear allegiance to Hitler and to the leaders of the German American Bund; the court found against the League.
 During the trial, a witness was asked to demonstrate how those at the camp saluted the American flag.
 Initially resistant, he responded by giving the Nazi salute.
 When asked if this was "the American salute", the witness responded "It will be."

+The six defendants, among them the president of the league, Ernst Mueller, were found guilty, as well as their organization.
+Mueller was sentenced to one year in jail and fined $1,000.
+His codefendants received one-year suspended sentences and each fined $500.
+The judge imposed another $10,000 fine on the German American Settlement League.
+Mueller spent over two weeks in the county jail, before released pending the outcome of his appeal.
+The convictions were overturned in November 1938.